-In UO$_2$, there is 14 $f$ orbitals and 2 $f$ electrons.
-In DFT, the 2 electrons are shared between all the orbitals taking into account the crystal field (and/or spin orbit coupling).
-In DFT+$U$, applying \Uff{} to the $f$ orbital split orbitals in two parts in order to lower the DFT+$U$ energy\cite{Dorado2009}: 2 orbitals getting nearly full and below the Fermi level (See Fig. \ref{fig:UO2-GGA+Uff}) and the 12 other getting nearly empty\cite{Dorado2009}.
+In UO$_2$, there art 14 $f$ orbitals and two $f$ electrons.
+In DFT, the two electrons are shared between all the orbitals taking into account the crystal field (and/or spin-orbit coupling).
+In DFT+$U$, applying \Uff{} to the $f$ orbital splits orbitals into two parts in order to lower the DFT+$U$ energy~\cite{Dorado2009}: two orbitals getting nearly full and below the Fermi level (see Fig.~\ref{fig:UO2-GGA+Uff}) and the 12 others getting nearly empty~\cite{Dorado2009}.

-The Fig. \ref{fig:theof} illustrates the change of energy due to the change of occupations when the volume increases in DFT+\Uff.
-First, when the volume increases, hybridization lowers.
-Thus, the 12 $f$ orbitals corresponding to empty bands will get more empty ($n_i$ closer to 0): their occupation is the black line on Fig.\ref{fig:theof}, and this occupation change according to arrows when the volume increases.
-On the other side, the two $f$ orbitals corresponding to filled bands will get more full.
-By looking on Fig. \ref{fig:theof}, we can understand that it will lead to a lower DFT+$U$ energy as volume increases, so that the equilibrium volume will be greater in agreement with Fig.~\ref{fig:optim-hist}.
-In other words, if numbers of electron are closer to 0 or 1, then the self-interaction correction decreases.
+Figure~\ref{fig:theof} illustrates the change in energy due to the change in occupations when the volume increases in DFT+\Uff.
+First, when the volume increases, hybridization is lowered.
+Thus the 12 $f$ orbitals corresponding to empty bands will get more empty ($n_i$ closer to 0): Their number of occupations is shown by the black line in Fig.~\ref{fig:theof}, and this value changes according to the arrows when the volume increases.
+On the other side of the graph, the two $f$ orbitals corresponding to filled bands will get more full.
+By looking at Fig.~\ref{fig:theof}, we can understand that it will lead to a lower DFT+$U$ energy as volume increases, so that the equilibrium volume will be greater, in agreement with Fig.~\ref{fig:optim-hist}.
+In other words, if the number of electrons is closer to 0 or 1, then the self-interaction correction decreases.

-\paragraph{\Upp{}} We now discuss the evolution of energy for the $E_{U_{pp}}$ term. $p$ orbitals are different from $f$ orbitals: $p$-like bands are all below Fermi level and so all fully occupied.
-Because of the hybridization $p$ orbitals are however not completely filled.
+We now discuss the evolution of energy for the $E_{U_{pp}}$ term. $p$ orbitals are different from $f$ orbitals: $p$-like bands are all below the Fermi level and so all fully occupied.
+Because of the hybridization, $p$ orbitals are, however, not completely filled.